crsegerie/deep-learning-in-practice/tp/tp3 Graphs in ML/readme.md

 Implementation of the Utility attention and of the Similarity attention for Graph Neural Networks.

-You can find in final_code/Attention.pdf the pdf schema of the Neural networks implemented here.
+You can find in final_code/Attention.pdf the pdf schemas of the Neural networks implemented here.

 ![similarity_attention](images/similarity_attention.PNG)